armor/terraform-aws-security/modules/aws-guardduty/README.md

 #### Auto add user

-A GuardDuty instance configured as a Master that invites a list of members:
+A GuardDuty instance configured as a Master that invites a list of members: (detector is already created through admin delegation)

 ```tf
 # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~